Samibo-cmd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute contains the command "chmod" that changes the permission of file 6-multiple_permissions contains the command "chmod" that modifies file permission 7-everybody contains the command "chmod 777" that modifies file
+5-execute contains the command "chmod" that changes the permission of file 6-multiple_permissions contains the command "chmod" that modifies file permission 7-everybody contains the command "chmod 777" that modifies file 8-James_Bond contains the command "chmod" that modifies files